 It is also necessary to have documentation of diagnosis of a gluten-related disorder.

-Finally, to deduct qualified medical expenses, your total medical expenses must exceed 7.5 percent of your adjusted gross income (this level will change to 10 percent in 2019).
-This last requirement may mean that it is not worth the trouble of documenting gluten-free food expenses, unless additional medical expenses existed to take you over 7.5 percent of adjusted gross income.
+Finally, to deduct qualified medical expenses, your total medical expenses must exceed 10 percent of your adjusted gross income.
+This last requirement may mean that it is not worth the trouble of documenting gluten-free food expenses, unless additional medical expenses existed to take you over 10 percent of adjusted gross income.